 Once your flowers are pressed, you can use them to decorate homemade greetings cards, turn them into laminated bookmarks, or make a nature collage with them.
 We’ve also used them to make hanging decorations for a twig tree.

-Journey sticks are fantastic for making a nature walk more fun.
+Journey sticks are fantastic for making a nature walk more fun (walking games and nature games are great for this too).
 All you need is a stick and some string, or a strip of cardboard with double sided tape attached.